Plenty with 20: The Top 20 Tips for Acclimating New Administrators to VR

 Each state is assigned a team that consists of staff from each of the four units listed above.
 You will primarily work with a State Liaison and a Financial Management Specialist.

 Monitoring: RSA monitors your program on a periodic basis to ensure compliance with Federal regulations.
-Get familiar with the Federal Fiscal Year (FFY) 2021 Monitoring and Technical Assistance Guide to understand current focus areas and the scope of monitoring.
+Get familiar with the Federal Fiscal Year (FFY) Monitoring and Technical Assistance Guides (MTAG) for the current and previous guides to understand the focus areas and scope of monitoring.
 Periodic on-site monitoring is required in Section 107 of the Rehabilitation Act.
 RSA looks at program and fiscal performance typically over the three most recently completed program and fiscal years, so it is important to always work on the active management of your program and conformance with the law.
 You can access previous RSA monitoring reports here: Monitoring and Technical Assistance Reports.

 To-Dos For You: